- Car Reviews

 But among the launch range, you'll struggle to keep CO2-related taxes down.
-Depending on fuel, engine power, number of driven wheels and transmission, the range hovers between 113g/km and 150g/km, though heaviest of all is the S All4 manual with big tyres, at 162g/km.
+Depending on fuel, engine power, number of driven wheels and transmission, the range hovers between 144g/km and 160g/km, though heaviest of all is the JCW ALL4 with the big wheels, at 188g/km.

 But if you really want to knock a hole in your company tax bill, and indeed make a genuine fuel saving if you plug'n'commute, then the plug-in hybrid with the battery and 1.5-litre three-cylinder is the one.
 It's rated at 40-43g/km and 148.7-156.9mpg in the particular conditions of the test cycle, as long as you both live inside a test laboratory and endlessly plug it in.